USEPA/Properties_Scraper/README.md

   <img src=https://github.com/jodhernandezbe/CAMEO_Scraper/blob/master/Diamond.png width="20%">
 </p>

-This is a Python script to gather information from CAMEO Databas, about the hazards classification system according to the **National Fire Protection Association (NFPA)**.Also, the scripts retrieves exposure and physical properties from the **Occupational Safety and Health Administration (OSHA)**'s Occupational Chemical Database.
+This is a Python script to gather from CAMEO Database, data about the classification of hazardous chemicals according to the **National Fire Protection Association** (NFPA).Also, the scripts retrieves exposure and physical properties from the **Occupational Safety and Health Administration** (OSHA)'s Occupational Chemical Database.

 ## Requirements

 In order to use this code you need the following requirements:

 1. Google Chrome installed in your computer.
 However, you can modify the code and use other selenium driver (e.g., Firefox)
-2. A .csv with a column named as CAS NUMBER
+2. A .csv with a column named as CAS NUMBER (except for the OSHA database)
 3. Install:
    - selenium (https://pypi.org/project/selenium/)
    - webdriver_manager (https://pypi.org/project/webdriver-manager/)